High Class Racing: FIA World Endurance Championship and 24 Hours of Le Mans

 High Class Racing gained a late entry to the 2019 24 Hours of Le Mans.
 Despite the short preparation time, the team managed to finish in 11th position.

 In 2019/2020, after a switch to French prototype manufacturer Oreca, High Class Racing is participating in the (full season) 2020 FIA World Endurance Championship and will furthermore enter the 2020 European Le Mans Series with a second Oreca 07.

 The team confirmed later in 2020 an Oreca 07 LMP2 entry for the Rolex 24 Hours of Daytona, which took place on 30–31 January 2021 and then some weeks later former Formula 1 driver and four time 24 Hours of Le Mans winner Jan Magnussen joined High Class Racing regulars Anders Fjordbach and Dennis Andersen as first drivers confirmed for the 2021 FIA World Endurance Championship season.
 High Class Racing announced a second LMP2-entry ahead of the 2021 24h of Le Mans with Kevin Magnussen as the lead driver. joining his father Jan and Anders Fjordbach in car #49.

 After a decent start of 2021 season at 6 Hours of Spa-Francorchamps, the team scored its first-ever WEC podium after finishing P3 in LMP2 ProAm class during 8 Hours of Portimao.

-High Class Racing run an academy for determined, young open wheel and endurance hopefuls, and have international level junior drivers in Formula 4 as well as touring cars.
+High Class Racing runs an academy for young open wheel and endurance hopefuls, and have international level junior drivers in Formula 4 as well as touring cars.

 Rolex 24 at Daytona

-After confirm the debut in 2021 Rolex 24 Hours of Daytona, the team confirmed their driver lineup that will be led by former Formula 1 driver and Canadian Grand Prix winner Robert Kubica, who is currently contracted by Alfa Romeo Racing ORLEN as reserve driver.
+After confirming the debut in 2021 Rolex 24 Hours of Daytona, the team confirmed their driver lineup that will be led by former Formula 1 driver and Canadian Grand Prix winner Robert Kubica, who is currently contracted by Alfa Romeo Racing ORLEN as reserve driver.
 Kubica will be joined by Austrian DTM-star Ferdinand Habsburg, who completes the strong lineup with High Class Racing regulars Anders Fjordbach and Dennis Andersen.